Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Parks No-Fly Zone Ordinance

-Establishes all town parks managed by West Bloomfield Parks and Recreation Commission as drone no-fly zones.
+Establishes all town parks managed by the West Bloomfield Parks and Recreation Commission as no-fly zones for recreational and commercial drone operations.

 Restrictions